Code-Institute-Submissions/cigar-caballeros/README.md

 The client wanted a user experience that was simple and easy to navigate.
 As well as, a site for users to come and meet fellow cigar lovers and to have good information for new cigar enthusiasts to look into and get started.

-Below is the user stories:
+Below are the user stories:

-* As a user, I want to be able to find local meet ups, so that I can enjoy my cigars with.
+* As a user, I want to be able to find local meet ups, so that I can enjoy my cigars with others.

 * As a user, I want to have a space to communicate with cigar specialists to understand how to care for my own cigars.